metrorailings/OwlBlog/content/posts/week-11-quick-insights.md

 Broncos showing confidence in Brandon Allen, having him throw 3 straight times on a goal-to-go situation.

 Some fantastically creative play-calling from the Broncos offensive coaching staff.
 A wildcat play transformed into an end-around that then became a successful passing play.
 Then Denver ran a similar play right afterwards with mostly the same personnel, but ran the ball this time around.

+Defensive tackle Purcell has been a beast against the run for the Broncos.